Aquaman (film): Critical response

 Peter Debruge of Variety criticized the dialogue but praised the production design, action scenes and the final act, writing, "The biggest surprise here is how, after the running time of a standard-length film has elapsed, Aquaman suddenly kicks the movie up a level for the finale.
 At just the moment this critic's eyes tend to glaze over in superhero movies—typically, as the villain goes nuclear and a portal to another dimension opens, threatening to destroy the planet—Wan unleashes a massive deep-sea battle on par with The Lord of the Rings."
 Germain Lussier of io9 wrote "Aquaman is all about spectacle.
 It's filled with ambition.
-It's always about trying to put the coolest, most imaginative sequence on screen at every single turn of the story, no matter what the cost."
+It's always about trying to put the coolest, most imaginative sequence on-screen at every single turn of the story, no matter what the cost."
 Writing for TheWrap, William Bibbiani called the film "a weird and wonderful superhero adventure that strives—and almost succeeds—to be the most epic superhero movie ever made."

+The A.V.
+Club's Ignatiy Vishnevetsky gave the movie a B− grade: "Unfortunately for Arthur (and for us, the landlubbers), his half-brother King Orm (Patrick Wilson) has set out to wage war against the surface in a bid to take over all of the undersea kingdoms and have himself declared "Ocean Master."
+The first utterance of these words, "Ocean Master," is accompanied by an honest-to-goodness dum-dum-dum.
+But then again, Aquaman is the sort of the movie that casts Dolph Lundgren as an undersea monarch who rides a giant seahorse.
+It is also the sort of movie that ends with a freeze frame, and includes dialogue along the lines of, "You have our mother’s trident—powerful, but flawed, like her."
+It owns up to its cheese."